Crime Insurance

 What is Crime Insurance?

-Also known as Fidelity Insurance, Crime Insurance covers your business for financial losses as a result of theft, fraud or dishonest activity.
-Many insurers now offer ‘all risks’ policies that combine employee infidelity with crimes committed by people outside your organisation, giving you all-round protection whatever the perpetrator.
+Also known as Fidelity Insurance, Crime Insurance covers your business for financial loss as a result of theft, fraud or dishonest activity.
+Because theft and fraud can be committed internally or externally, we work with insurers that offer ‘all-risks’ Crime Insurance which insures you for employee infidelity as well as crimes committed outside your organisation.
+Crime insurance is different to cyber liability insurance which protects you from cybercrime.

 – Matt Thrupp, Crime Insurance specialist at Macbeth